 - Boshan Zhou

-Boshan Zhou received his Bachelor of Engineering from Hunan University, China in 2011 and his Master of Fine Arts from Parsons The New School for Design, New York in 2013.
+Boshan Zhou is a multi-faceted creative with a diverse range of talents, including being an artist, musician, collector, and founder of A GOLDEN S△UL.
+He received his Bachelor of Engineering from Hunan University, China in 2011 and his Master of Fine Arts from Parsons The New School for Design, New York in 2013.

-In 2009, Boshan Zhou released his first solo album before the age of 20; in November 2010, Boshan Zhou released his second solo album "2 Sides", which was released in China (including Hong Kong), the United States, Japan, Australia, U.K, etc.
+In 2009, Boshan Zhou released his first solo album before the age of 20.
+He followed up with his second solo album, "2 Sides," in November 2010, which was released in multiple countries, including China (including Hong Kong), the United States, Japan, Australia, and the UK.

 "But whoever drinks the water I give them will never thirst.
 Indeed, the water I give them will become in them a spring of water welling up to eternal life.”